-Off (default): means that matching events processed by this function will be passed down to the next function in the pipeline.
+Off (default): means that matching events processed by this function will be passed down to the next function.

 On: means that this function is the last one that the matching events will be applied to.
 All others coming down the pipeline will be skipped.